scottrigby/basekamp-next/README.md

 ## To-do

-- [ ] Fix project/event grid style on mobile (should be 2 wide in portrait)
 - [ ] Style project/event detail page images to be carousel across the top in small widths, rather than below the text

 ## Getting Started